flutter/engine/lib/web_ui/dev/README.md

 If you don't want to add `felt` to your path, you can still invoke it using a relative path like `./web_ui/dev/felt <command>`

-## Using goma
+## For googlers: accelerate your builds with goma
-Goma is a great way to speed up your builds.
-In order to use goma, you first need to install it.
-Here are the instructions for [linux](https://g3doc.corp.google.com/devtools/goma/g3doc/how-to-use-goma/how-to-install-goma-linux.md) and [mac](https://g3doc.corp.google.com/devtools/goma/g3doc/how-to-use-goma/how-to-install-goma-mac.md).
+If you are a Google employee you can use an internal instance of [goma](https://goto.google.com/goma) to speed up your builds.

-Once goma is installed, you can take advantage of it in your builds:
+Once goma is installed and ready, you can take advantage of it in your builds:
 ```
 felt build [-w] -j 100
 ```